Target Species

 Limit: 2pp per day, 5 fish total

-Captains Comments: Salmon fishing is one of my specialties and I have been catching these fish since I was a kid.
+Captain’s Comments: Salmon fishing is one of my specialties and I have been catching these fish since I was a kid.
 In the summer we are catching Feeder Kings (immature fish that are feeding) and Spawners, those fish that are returning to their rivers.
 I troll for King Salmon using down riggers and divers to achieve various depths.
-Click here for more information about King Salmon.

 Species: Silver Salmon